 - (a) The bank shall ensure full security of the smart card.
-The security of the smart card shall be the responsibility of the bank and the losses incurred by any party on account of breach of security, failure of the security mechanism shall be borne by the bank. - (b) In terms of instructions contained in the circular RBI/DPSS.No.1501/02.14.003/2008-09 2009 issued dated February 18, Department of Payment and Settlement Systems, Reserve Bank of India on security issues and risk mitigation measures relating to online card transactions using Credit/Debit cards, banks were advised to put in place with effect from August 01, 2009 - A system of providing for additional authentication/ validation based on information not visible on the cards for all on-line card not present transactions except IVR transactions. - ii.
-A system of "Online Alerts" to the cardholder for all 'card not present' transactions of the value of Rs.5,000/- and above
+The security of the smart card shall be the responsibility of the bank and the losses incurred by any party on account of breach of security, failure of the security mechanism shall be borne by the bank. - (b) In terms of instructions contained in the circular RBI/ DPSS.
+No.1 501/02.14.003/2008-09 dated February 18, 2009 issued by Department of Payment and Settlement Systems, Reserve Bank of India on security issues and risk mitigation measures relating to online card transactions using Credit/Debit cards, banks were advised to put in place with effect from August 01, 2009 - A system of providing for additional authentication/ validation based on information not visible on the cards for all on-line card not present transactions except IVR transactions. - Banks were advised vide circular number RBI/DPSS No.2303/02.14.003/2009-2010 dated April 23, 2010 that the requirement of additional authentication/ validation to all card not present transactions was extended to IVR transactions also with effect from January 01, 2011.
+In terms of our circular DPSS.CO.No.
+1503/02.14.003/2010-11 dated December 31, 2010 banks were permitted to run a parallel run of the new arrangement for a period of one month upto January 31, 2011.
+However, after January 31, 2011 no IVR transaction shall be permitted unless such transactions comply with the additional factor authentication requirement. - ii.
+A system of "Online Alerts" to the cardholder for all 'card not present' transactions of the value of Rs.5,000/- and above.